 Select all superseded items (they are grouped by 2 different icons), and decline them all.

 Then go to ‘Options‘->’Server Cleanup Wizard‘ and set only ‘Unneeded update files‘

-After this ‘brutal’ procedure, I freed about 50% and I kicked my server back to the life.
+After this ‘brutal’ procedure, I freed about 50% and I kicked my server back to life.

-Up to today, I repeat this process in order to keep the content folder under control.
+Up to today, I have repeated this process in order to keep the content folder under control.